netdata/netdata/collectors/python.d.plugin/go_expvar/README.md

     # mandatory
     expvar_key: the name of the expvar as present in the JSON output of /debug/vars endpoint
     expvar_type: value type; supported are "float" or "int"
-    id: the id of this line/dimension in netdata
+    id: the id of this line/dimension in Netdata

     # optional - Netdata defaults are used if these options are not defined
     name: ''